º£½ÇºÚÁÏ

 Continue to develop your academic, communication and language skills while studying your degree with our Academic Language and Communication Skills courses.

-Booking a course for term three
+Booking a course for term four

-Term dates: Monday 27 April to Friday 19 June 2026
+Term dates: Monday 22 June to Friday 21 August 2026

-Bookings will open at 10am on Monday 13 April 2026.
+Bookings will open at 10am on Tuesday 26 May.
 Please do not try and book before this time.

 If you have booked a course but do not attend for two consecutive weeks, your name will be removed from the course registration.
 If you need to miss a session, please speak directly to your tutor or email the ALACS team in advance.